danielwertheim/mynatsclient/README.md

 ## Observable message streams
 The message streams are exposed as `Observables`.
 So you can use [ReactiveExtensions](https://github.com/Reactive-Extensions/Rx.NET) to consume e.g. the `client.OpStream` for `IOp` implementations: `ErrOp`, `InfoOp`, `MsgOp`, `PingOp`, `PongOp`.
 You do this using `client.OpStream.Subscribe(...)`.
 For `MsgOp`ONLY, use the `client.MsgOpStream.Subscribe(...)`.

-For convenience you can install the `MyNatsClient.Rx` [NuGet package](http://www.nuget.org/packages/mynatsclient.rx), which then lets you do stuff like:

 ```csharp
 //Subscribe to OpStream ALL ops e.g InfoOp, ErrorOp, MsgOp, PingOp, PongOp.